Abed5/17-game-soccer-data-analysis/README.md

 Total number of outcome X: 917 29.0% 4.9/17

-Count of ratios of 1:2:X
+Frequency of ratios of 1:2:X
 [11, [6, 6, 5]]
 [9, [7, 5, 5]]
 [9, [8, 5, 4]]